Close Alert Banner

 Fire advisories, restrictions and bans

-Download the Fire Bans app on your smartphone or tablet from the Apple Store or Google Play store.
+Download the Alberta Fire Bans app on your smartphone or tablet from the Apple Store or Google Play store.

 Alberta Parks is responsible for issuing fire advisories, restrictions and bans in provincial parks.

 The Alberta Wildfire website has the latest updates on the status of all wildfires burning in Alberta.
-Report a wildfire by calling toll-free to 310-FIRE (310-3473)
+Report a wildfire by calling toll-free to 310-FIRE (310-3473).

 Download the Alberta Wildfire app on your smartphone or tablet from the Apple Store or Google Play store.